Brentford's Toney ‘never doubted’ England call-up

 The Bees forward has scored 17 goals in 42 Premier League appearances - six of those from the penalty spot.
 But when questioned about who would be better option for penalties at the World Cup, Toney backed the England captain.

-"He's done it on a bigger stage so I'll say it's Karry Kane," he said.
+"He's done it on a bigger stage so I'll say it's Harry Kane," he said.